krmopuri/xml24/_lectures/dl-6.md

 # thumbnail: /static_files/path/to/image.jpg

 # optional
-tldr: "Gradient Descent applied to MLP"
+tldr: "Gradient Descent applied to an MLP and more!"

 # optional
 # set it to true if you dont want this lecture to appear in the updates section